-- Core and Phase One students must wear all black. - 2 Phase Two students must wear black or white in any combination. - 3 A minimal print in clothing is acceptable only if it is a black and white print. - Clothing must be professional, clean, and free of stains and tears. - 6 Shoes should be black, professional, and comfortable for all students. - Hair must be clean and styled prior to arriving at school.
-Ponytails are not acceptable. - Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - 3 The following is a list of unacceptable dress: - a.
-Tennis shoes, gym shoes, foot thongs, Crocs, or beach sandals - b.
-Jeans or clothing made of jeans material - c.
-Tank or sleeveless tops - d.
-Sweatpants and sweatshirts - e.
-Printed T-shirts other than those with a PAUL MITCHELL logo; acceptable T-shirts must be clean and professional, and you must dress them up - f.
-Short skirts that fall above fingertips - g.
-Hats, visors, bandanas, caps, or beanies - h.
-Shorts, spandex or biking shorts - i.
-Hooded sweatshirts, jackets, or tops - Students who fail to comply with the professional dress code will be asked to leave and return with appropriate attire.
+- Core and Phase One students must wear all black. - A minimal amount of gold/silver rhinestones is acceptable on black tops and leggings. - Olothing must be professional, clean and free of stains and tears. - A minimal amount of sheer fabric on tops is acceptable; undergarments must be completely covered. - Shoes must be black including shoes soles and laces, professional, closed-toed, heel covered, and comfortable for all students. - 6 Hair must be clean and styled prior to arriving at school.
+Only styled Ponytails are acceptable. - Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - Short skirts must fall at 2 inches above the knee if worn with out tights. - The following is a list of unacceptable dress: - Colored non leather tennis shoes, gym shoes, foot thongs, Crocs, Uggs, beach sandals, crochet shoes, or slippers - Shoes with colored rhinestones - Jeans or clothing made of jeans material - Tanks, sleeveless shirts, cap sleeves, crop tops, or off-the-shoulder tops - Sweatpants and sweatshirts - Printed T-shirts other than those with a PAUL MITCHELL Logo; acceptable T-shirts must be clean and professional, and you must dress them up - Hats, visors, bandanas, caps, or beanies - Shorts, biking shorts, skorts, spandex, or rompers. - Hooded sweatshirts (this included PMTS hoodies), jackets, or tops - See through, thin, exposing leggings - Students who fail to comply with the professional dress code will be asked to leave and return with appropriate attire. - Phase Two students must keep with all the above requirements for dress code, with the privilege of wearing any combination of white and black only on their articles of clothes, shoes must remain all black as stated above.
+All other requirements are as stated above.